Zhenru Temple (Jiangxi): Mahavira Hall

 The Mahavira Hall is the second hall and main hall in the temple.
 In the middle is the statue of Sakyamuni, statues of Amitabha and Bhaisajyaguru stand on the left and right sides of Sakyamuni's statue.
 At the back of his statue are the statues of Samantabhadra, Guanyin and Manjushri.
 The statues of Eighteen Arhats stand on both sides of the hall.
 The hall is about 24 m long and 15 m wide.
 It was built by Hsu Yun in 1955.

 Memorial Hall of Hsu Yun

 The Memorial Hall of Hsu Yun was built in September 1990.
 The imitation Song-dynasty-style hall is 12 m high, 19.5 m long and 11 m wide.
 The 1 m high and 500 kg weight statue of Hsu Yun is placed in the middle of the hall.
-In front of the hall, a wooden plaque with the Chinese characters "Memorial Hall of Hsu Yun" (虚云纪念堂) is hung under the eaves written by the then Venerable Master of the Buddhist Association of China Zhao Puchu.
+There is a wooden plaque on the facade of the hall under the eaves written by the then Venerable Master of the Buddhist Association of China Zhao Puchu with the Chinese characters: 虚云纪念堂 ("Memorial Hall of Hsu Yun").